Why Cambridge needs a dedicated job board

-Sure, search engines can now do clever things with sponsored key-word adverts, and job seekers will inevitably be channeled towards these national boards.
+Sure, search engines can now do clever things with sponsored keyword adverts, and job seekers will inevitably be channelled towards these national boards.
 However, as soon as they click through to the site, all of that targeting is gone.
 Job seekers in Cambridge are directed to the same page as job seekers in Glasgow or Manchester, with several hundred thousand jobs to search through.
 Not great.

 Increased access to passive job seekers